metal3-io/metal3-docs/design/cluster-api-provider-metal3/node_reuse.md

     - Once it is picked up, remove the whole label (`infrastructure.cluster.x-k8s.io/node-reuse: md-pool1`) from the host.
-  - If host is found in `Deprovisioning` state:
+  - If host is found in any other state than `Ready` state:
     - Requeue until that host becomes `Ready`;
   - If no host is found, while it should be (i.e for some reason host is not in the cluster anymore):